 The goal of UGA's TA Policy is to ensure that students serving in instructional roles are sufficiently prepared for and supported in their work.
 This policy is designed to be consistent with USG and Board of Regents guidelines, and to work in tandem with Faculty Affairs' Instructor of Record policy.
-For more information about TA Policy, please contact us via gradteach@uga.edu.
-Visit the website at ctl.uga.edu
+Broadly speaking, these policies require that all graduate students with instructional roles receive support and training prior to and/or concurrent with engaging students in an instructional capacity.